-- 4. Noted, however antisocial behaviour is a matter for police. - 5.
-Noted, however antisocial behaviour is a matter of police. - 6.
-Noted, however antisocial behaviour is a matter of police. - 7.
-Blackwattle Parade is classified as a Local Distributor which is expected to cater for the traffic generated by the shopping centre.
-However the issue is about the time at which the vehicles are leaving the shopping centre. - 8.
-Not a planning issue as DPS2 does not take into account property values when determining an application for Planning Approval. - 9.
-The business is located within a Commercial Zone. - 10.
-Not a planning issue.
+6 Security of adjoining residents is at risk due to thefts, graffiti.
+One property was vandalised (photo attached).
+6. Noted, however anti- social behaviour is a matter of police.
+7 Increased level of traffic flow past residents' homes in the early hours of the morning which impact on their sleep.
+7. Blackwattle Parade is classified as a Local Distributor which is expected to cater for the traffic generated by the shopping centre.
+However the issue is about the time at which the vehicles are leaving the shopping centre.
+8 This business has caused devaluation of surrounding properties.
+8. Not a planning issue as DPS2 does not take into account property values when determining an application for Planning Approval.
+9 .
+Not type of business for residential area.
+9. The business is located within a Commercial Zone.
+1 0.
+Concerns about the amusement parlour facilitating easy access to undesirable information and images.
+10. Not a planning issue.